JohnFrngs/JohnFrngs.github.io/README.md

 ---

 ## 📜 License
-© 2026 John Frangistas. **All Rights Reserved.** Unauthorized use, reproduction, or distribution of this source code is strictly prohibited.
+© 2026 Ioannis Frangistas. **All Rights Reserved.** Unauthorized use, reproduction, or distribution of this source code is strictly prohibited.

 ---